SSENSE/node-cucumber-testrail-sync/docs/verification.md

 ---

-The verification script can be run against a subset of the Test Cases - based on their status.
+The verification script can be run against a subset of the test cases - based on their statuses.

-For example, if a QA analyst changes the content of a test case - but doesn't want the changes to affect the CI build until a developer updated the test code - he/she can change the status of that test case so that the verification script overlook that TestCase.
+For example, if a QA analyst changes the Gherkin of a test case on TestRail - but doesn't want the changes to affect the CI build until a developer updates the test code - he/she can change the status of that test case so that the verification script overlook that specific test case.

-At [SSENSE](https://github.com/SSENSE), we use the **Approved** and **Approved to automate** statuses - TestCases with thoses statuses are sync'ed but only TestCases with the **Approved** status are verified.
+At [SSENSE](https://github.com/SSENSE), we use the **Approved** and **Approved to automate** statuses - test cases with thoses statuses are sync'ed but only test cases with the **Approved** status are verified.

 Here's our configuration: